Test my tree!

 Room 1409, Summerlee Science Building,

 What will this cost?

-If you are sending us a cultivar of known identity for us to , there is no fee.
+If you are sending us a cultivar of known identity for us to add to our collection, there is no fee.
 If we are testing a tree for you to determine or confirm its identity, then unfortunately, we do have to charge a fee to cover some of our expenses.
 These fees are currently being reviewed and may change at any time.Please don't send payment with your sample; you will be sent a bill later.